sudanbasyal/sudanbasyal/README.md

 ###

-<h3 align="left">My name is Sudan Basyal, and I am currently working as a frontend developer at Veloxlabs.</h3>
+<h3 align="left">My name is Sudan Basyal, and I am currently working as a software engineer at Veloxlabs.</h3>

 ###